 Phi Alpha Epsilon

 Phi Alpha Epsilon (the Greek initial letters of the words, “lover of learning and finder of truth”), the College's honor society, was established in 1935 and recognizes academic achievement and service to others.
-To be eligible for his award, students must achieve a cumulative grade-point average of at least 3.60, complete at least 24 credits of general education coursework at LVC, and achieve the “bronze” level of service hours (as determined by the Office of Spiritual Life) at the conclusion of the fall semester prior to graduation.
+To be eligible for this award, students must achieve a cumulative grade-point average of at least 3.600, complete at least 24 credits of Constellation LVC coursework at LVC, and achieve the “bronze” level of service hours (as determined by the Office of Spiritual Life) at the conclusion of the fall semester prior to graduation.
 Ordinarily, seniors are formally welcomed into the society at a spring banquet.

 Phi Kappa Pi

-Phi Kappa Pi, LVC's honor society in business, is open to business, accounting, and economics majors.
-Selection is made by business department faculty.
-Membership is open to those with junior or senior status and a department GPA of 3.40 or higher and a College GPA of 3.25 or higher.
+Phi Kappa Pi, LVC's honor society in business, is open to accounting, business, economics, and international business majors.
+Selection is made by Business Department faculty.
+Membership is open to those with junior or senior status and a department GPA of 3.400 or higher and a College GPA of 3.250 or higher.
 Candidates for membership must also exhibit participation in department, College, or community activities demonstrating leadership and non-academic involvement.

 Phi Sigma Iota

 Phi Sigma Iota is an international honor society that recognizes outstanding ability in the field of language studies, literature, and cultures.
 It promotes international communication and understanding and is the highest academic honor in the field of languages.
 Selection is made by languages faculty.
 Members are selected from language majors and minors with a department GPA of 3.000 or higher and a College GPA of 3.000 or higher.